Aliases for MAS1 Gene

 GeneCards Summary for MAS1 Gene

 MAS1 (MAS1 Proto-Oncogene, G Protein-Coupled Receptor) is a Protein Coding gene.
 Among its related pathways are Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
-An important paralog of this gene is MRGPRX4.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
+An important paralog of this gene is MRGPRX2.

 UniProtKB/Swiss-Prot for MAS1 Gene